Higherings/AutoImageCreator/README.md

 `If you edit the template remember to use LF end of lines.`

-`Update KMS user policy to include Lambda Role if using KMS encrypted EBSs.`
+`If you have problems with Encrypted Instance's EBS, update KMS user policy to include Lambda Role.`

 ## To-Do
 - Make a more restrict EC2 policy for the Lambda so it can only create AMIs and nothing more